-When you apply for a home loan, you’ll need to provide a wide range of information about your financial situation to your lender.
-As well as your employment, your income and any assets you own, you also need to tell the bank about your liabilities and ongoing expenses.
+When you apply for a home loan, you'll need to provide a wide range of information about your financial situation to your lender.
+Apart from your employment, income and any assets you own, you also need to tell the bank about your liabilities and ongoing expenses.

 One factor that may affect your borrowing capacity is a car loan.
 While borrowing money to purchase a vehicle may seem like a convenient solution, it can also have a significant impact on your ability to qualify for a home loan.

-Why does a car loan affect my mortgage application?
+Why does having a car loan affect my mortgage application?

-Each lender has a set of lending criteria which borrowers must satisfy in order to qualify for a home loan.
-The aim of these criteria is to minimise the risk to the lender – in other words, they want to be as confident as possible that you will be able to repay the loan and that you won’t default on the mortgage.
+Each lender has a set of lending criteria which borrowers must satisfy to qualify for a home loan.
+The aim of these criteria is to minimise the risk to the lender.
+In other words, they want to be as confident as possible that you will be able to repay the loan and that you won't default on the mortgage.

-In order to assess your repayment capabilities, lenders will review your income and assets in relation to your debts and other ongoing expenses.
-This is known as your debt-to-income ratio, and owing money on a car loan can have a significant impact on your ability to qualify for a mortgage.
+To assess your repayment capabilities, lenders will review your income and assets in relation to your debts and other ongoing expenses.
+This is known as your debt-to-income ratio.
+Owing money on a car loan can have a significant impact on your ability to qualify for a mortgage.

 "Car loan repayments reduce the amount of income left to service a new home loan," explains Thomas Lynch, finance specialist with Step One Finance.
 "In other words, they reduce your disposable income and directly influence how much you can borrow to buy a home or investment property."

 Can a car loan reduce the amount I can borrow?

-In many cases, a car loan itself won’t be enough to stop you qualifying to borrow money to buy a home, but it could be the difference between achieving your desired level of borrowing and falling short.
-And if you can’t access the finance you need, you’ll have to broaden your search for properties and start looking at homes in a lower price range.
+In many cases, a car loan itself won't be enough to stop you from qualifying to borrow money to buy a home, but it could be the difference between achieving your desired level of borrowing and falling short.
+And if you can't access the finance you need, you'll have to broaden your search for properties and start looking at homes in a lower price range.